- Search The Registry

 - My Account

 Referred to as part of the Second New Deal, it funded live artistic performances and entertainment programs in the United States.
-It was one of five Federal Project Number One projects sponsored by the Works Progress Administration, created not as a cultural activity but as a relief measure to employ artists, writers, directors, and theater workers.
+It was one of five Federal Project Number One projects the Works Progress Administration sponsored.
+It was created not as a cultural activity but as a relief measure to employ artists, writers, directors, and theater workers.
 It was shaped by national director Hallie Flanagan into a federation of regional theaters that created relevant art, encouraged experimentation in new forms and techniques, and made it possible for millions of Americans to see live theatre for the first time.

-The NTU had additional offices in Hartford, Boston, Salem, Newark, and Philadelphia in the East; Seattle Portland, and Los Angeles in the West; Cleveland, Detroit, Peoria, and Chicago in the Midwest; and Raleigh, Atlanta, Birmingham, and New Orleans in the South; There were additional units in San Francisco Oklahoma, Durham, Camden, and Buffalo.
-By the project's conclusion 22 American cities had served as headquarters for Black theater units.
+The NTU had additional offices in Hartford, Boston, Salem, Newark, and Philadelphia in the East; Seattle, Portland, and Los Angeles in the West; Cleveland, Detroit, Peoria, and Chicago in the Midwest; and Raleigh, Atlanta, Birmingham, and New Orleans in the South; There were additional units in San Francisco Oklahoma, Durham, Camden, and Buffalo.
+By the project's conclusion, 22 American cities had served as headquarters for Black theater units.
 The New York Negro Theatre Unit was the most well-known.
-Two of the four federal theaters in New York City Lafayette Theatre and the Negro Youth Theater were dedicated to the Harlem community with the intention of developing unknown theatre artists.
+Two of the four federal theaters in New York City, the Lafayette Theatre and the Negro Youth Theater, were dedicated to the Harlem community to develop unknown theatre artists.

 The Federal Theatre Project was distinguished for its focus on racial injustice.
 Flanagan expressly ordered her subordinates to follow the WPA policy against racial prejudice.
-In fact, when it came to making decisions on a national level for the project is was mandated that "there may be racial representation in all national planning".
+When making decisions on a national level for the project, it was mandated that "there may be racial representation in all national planning."
 A specific example of the FTP's adherence to an anti-prejudicial environment came when a white project manager in Dallas was fired for attempting to segregate Black and white theater technicians on a railroad car.
 Additionally, the white assistant director of the project was pulled because "he was unable to work amicably" with the Black artists.
-The FTP overtly sought out relationships with the African American community including Carter Woodson of the Association for the Study of Negro Life and History, as well as Walter White of the NAACP.
+The FTP overtly sought out relationships with the African American community, including Carter Woodson of the Association for the Study of Negro Life and History, as well as Walter White of the NAACP.

 One of the existing stipulations from the Works Progress Administration for employment in the FTP was prior professional theater experience.
-However, when encountered with 40 young jobless Black playwright’s national director Hallie Flanagan waived the WPA requirement in the interest of providing a platform and training ground for new young playwrights.
-During a national conference, Flanagan proposed that the leadership of the Harlem chapter of the FTP be led by an African American artist.
-Rose McClendon, an established actor at the time, publicly argued against this proposal and instead suggested that initially an established white theater artist take the mantle with the understanding and intention of satisfying the WPA's prior professional theater experience clause and giving way to Black artists to lead the chapter.
+However, when encountering 40 young jobless black playwrights, national director Hallie Flanagan waived the WPA requirement to provide a platform and training ground for new young playwrights.
+During a national conference, Flanagan proposed that an African American artist leads the leadership of the Harlem chapter of the FTP.
+Rose McClendon, an established actor at the time, publicly argued against this proposal and instead suggested that an established white theater artist initially take the mantle with the understanding and intention of satisfying the WPA's prior professional theater experience clause and giving way to Black artists to lead the chapter.
 This argument from McClendon received support from Edna Thomas, Harry Edwards, Carlton Moss, Abraham Hale Jr., Augusta Smith, and Dick Campbell.